 We filed the NDA for Xtampza as a 505(b)(2) application, which allows us to reference data from an approved drug listed in the FDA's Approved Drug Products with Therapeutic Equivalence Evaluations (commonly known as the Orange Book), in this case OxyContin OP.
-The 505(b)(2) process requires that we certify to the FDA and notify Purdue Pharma, L.P., or Purdue, as the holder of the NDA and any other Orange Book-listed patent owners, that we do not infringe any of the patents listed for OxyContin OP in the Orange Book, or that the patents are invalid.
-We made such certification and provided such notice on February 11, 2015, and such certification documented why Xtampza does not infringe any of the 11 Orange Book-listed patents for OxyContin OP, five of which stand invalidated by the Federal District Court for the Southern District of New York, subject to a pending appeal.
-Under the Hatch-Waxman Act of 1984, Purdue had the option to sue us for infringement, and receive a stay of up to 30 months before the FDA can issue a final approval for Xtampza, unless the stay is earlier terminated.
-Purdue exercised its option and elected to sue us for infringemer in the District of Delaware on March 24, 2015 asserting infringement of three of Purdue's Orange Book-listed patents (all of which stand invalidated, subject to a pending appeal by Purdue) and a non-Orange Book-listed patent, and, accordingly, received a stay of up to 30 months before the FDA car issue a final approval for Xtampza, unless the stay is earlier terminated.
+The 505(b)(2) process requires that we certify to the FDA and notify Purdue as the holder of the NDA and any other Orange Book-listed patent owners, that we do not infringe any of the patents listed for OxyContin OP in the Orange Book, or that the patents are invalid.
+We made such certification and provided such notice on February 11, 2015, and such certification documented why Xtampza does not infringe any of the 11 Orange Book-listed patents for OxyContin OP, five of which stand invalidated by the Federal District Court for the Southern District of New

+York, subject to a pending appeal.
+Under the Hatch-Waxman Act of 1984, Purdue had the option to sue us for infringement, and receive a stay of up to 30 months before the FDA can issue a final regulatory approval for Xtampza, unless the stay is earlier terminated.
+Purdue exercised its option and elected to sue us for infringement in the District of Delaware on March 24, 2015 asserting infringement of three of Purdue's Orange Book-listed patents (all of which stand invalidated, subject to a pending appeal by Purdue) and a non-Orange Book-listed patent, and, accordingly, received a stay of up to 30 months before the FDA can issue a final regulatory approval for Xtampza, unless the stay is earlier terminated.
 The 30-month stay only applies to the Orange Book-listed patents.
-On April 6, 2015, Purdue filed a second suit against us in the District of Massachusetts asserting infringement of the same four patents.
-On April 6, 2015, in the District of New York where three of the patents have already been invalidated.
-Purdue's opposition to our motion was filed on April 23, 2015 and our reply in support of the motion is due on May 4, 2015.
-The complaint in the District of Massachusetts case had not yet been served
+On March 26, 2015, Purdue filed a second suit against us in the District of Massachusetts asserting infringement of the same four patents.